skycoin/skycoin-explorer/CUSTOMIZATION.md

 The explorer is designed in such a way that it is possible to make simple customizations with relative ease.

+## Page title

+To change the page title (the one shown in the browser tab), simply change the content of the `<title>` tag in [index.html](src/index.html).

+## Favicon

+The favicon file is [favicon.ico](src/favicon.ico), so you can change the favicon by replacing that file.
+You can also change the content of the `<link>` tag used for setting the favicon in [index.html](src/index.html).

 ## Basic identifiers

-The explorer automatically obtains from the node the name of the coins and hours.
+The explorer automatically tries to obtain from the node the name of the coins and hours.
 If, for example, the explorer is connected to a Skycoin node, it will automatically get the "SKY" name from the node and use it to identify the amounts of coins.

+However, because old versions of the node do not return that information, you should add the coin identifiers in the `CoinIdentifiers` object inside the [app.config.ts](src/app/app.config.ts) file.

 ## QR codes